Birry2001/limo-pro-multimodal-locomotion/README.md

 - [License](#license)

 ## Overview
-This project equips the AgileX Limo Pro robot with an embedded pipeline that fuses LiDAR and RGB-D data to classify terrain (hard, soft, obstacle) and automatically switch between differential, Ackermann, omni and tracked modes in ROS :contentReference[oaicite:1]{index=1}.
+This project equips the AgileX Limo Pro robot with an embedded pipeline that fuses LiDAR and RGB-D data to classify terrain (hard, soft, obstacle) and automatically switch between differential, Ackermann, omni and tracked modes in ROS.

 ## Features
 - Real-time terrain classification (<50 ms inference)